VFPX/Log4VFP/README.md

 Documentation for Log4NET can be found at [https://logging.apache.org/log4net](https://logging.apache.org/log4net).
 I won't reproduce the documentation here but will just highlight some ways you can use Log4VFP.

+Thanks to Rick Strahl for creating the VFP wrapper class.

 ## Installing Log4VFP

 You can install Log4VFP one of two ways: